-Although Dr. Julie Gillis would usually like to save teeth, sometimes a tooth extraction is required.
-Tooth extractions and oral surgery are some of the many services offered at the office of Dr. Gillis.
-After procedures, many of our patients have told us, “That was the most comfortable extraction I have ever had!”
-We think that is because we spend the time needed to assure your comfort during this or any procedure.
+Although Dr. Julie Gillis always strives to save teeth if possible, sometimes a tooth extraction is required.
+Tooth extractions and oral surgery are some of the many services offered at our office.
+Dr. Gillis is committed to making these types of procedures as easy as possible for our patients.
+Many individuals who have received these treatments have told us, “That was the most comfortable extraction I have ever had!”
+We think that is because we spend the time necessary to assure patient comfort during tooth extractions, oral surgery, or any other kind of procedure.

 Why Would a Tooth Require an Extraction?